udellgroup/orie7191/syllabus/syllabus.md

 * [recht2018tour] Reinforcement Learning: connections with continuous control.
 * Also consider [the blog posts on this topic](http://www.argmin.net/2018/06/25/outsider-rl/), which are even nicer to read
 % * [Post 10 (PID)](http://www.argmin.net/2018/04/19/pid/) vs learning-to-learn literature on learning domain-specific opt methods
-* See also [Bertsimas 2018](http://web.mit.edu/dimitrib/www/RLbook.html) book on Reinforcement Learning and Optimal Control
+* See also [Bertsekas 2018](http://web.mit.edu/dimitrib/www/RLbook.html) book on Reinforcement Learning and Optimal Control

 ## Optimization for Trustworthy Machine Learning